SAT Exam Eligibility: Check Age Limit, Educational Qualification & Required Documents

 SAT Exam Eligibility for Students with Disabilities

-SAT eligibility criteria also ensures students with disabilities who can appear for SAT with added facilities.
-Candidates need to inform the College board about their disabilities beforehand.
+SAT eligibility criteria also ensure students with disabilities can appear for the SAT with added facilities.
+Candidates need to inform the College Board about their disabilities beforehand.
 Candidates need to check all the extra accommodations that must be approved by the College Board’s Services for Students with Disabilities (SSD) unit.
-Once the facilities for the disabled students have been approved, this can be used for both SAT General and SAT Subject Test.
+Once the facilities for the disabled students have been approved, this can be used for both the SAT General and the SAT Subject Test.

-Facilities for Disabled Students for SAT Exam include:
+Facilities for Disabled Students for the SAT Exam include:

 • Requesting accommodations will follow the same procedure.